Sakamachi Station: Lines

 Sakamachi Station is served by the Uetsu Main Line, and is 48.0 kilometers from the starting point of the line at Niitsu Station.
 It is also a terminus for the 90.7 kilometer Yonesaka Line.
+Services on the Yonesaka Line between here and Imaizumi station have been suspended since summer 2022 due to rainstorm damage.
+A replacement bus service is currently in operation.